ATI Fundamental Proctored Exam Study Guide 2024-2025 -Nurselytic

 Correct Answer: A

 Rationale: The correct answer is A: Assess the patient.
-This is the priority action because the nurse needs to first assess the patient's condition to determine the underlying cause of confusion and agitation.
-This assessment will help identify any potential medical issues or factors contributing to the behavior.
+The priority action is to assess the patient to determine the underlying cause of the sudden confusion and agitation.
+This will help the nurse identify any medical issues or discomfort causing the behavior, such as hypoxia, infection, or medication side effects.
+By assessing the patient first, the nurse can address the root cause of the behavior and implement appropriate interventions, which may include addressing the patient's needs, providing comfort measures, or involving other healthcare team members as needed.
 Gathering restraint supplies (

-B) should not be the first action as it does not address the root cause of the patient's behavior.
+B) should not be the initial action as it does not address the underlying cause of the behavior.
 Trying alternatives to restraint (

-C) is a good option but should come after assessing the patient.
-Calling the health care provider for a restraint order (
+C) is important but should come after assessing the patient.
+Calling the healthcare provider for a restraint order (

 Question 3 of 5